thuanle123/Distributed_KVS/README.md

        - /key-value-store-shard/reshard

 2. **/key-value-store-view**
-     - Support GET, PUT, DELETE request
+     - Support GET, and DELETE request
+     - PUT request is not supported because eventually a new node will get added into the view

 3. **/key-value-store/\<key>**
      - Support GET, PUT and DELETE request

 # Setup
-You will need to install docker to be able to run this project [On Window](https://docs.docker.com/docker-for-windows/install/)
+You will need to install docker to be able to run this project

+[On Window](https://docs.docker.com/docker-for-windows/install/)

 [On Mac](https://docs.docker.com/docker-for-mac/install/)